nodejs/node/doc/api/deprecations.md

 An End-of-Life deprecation is used to identify code that either has been removed or will soon be removed from Node.js.

-## Un-deprecation
+## Revoking deprecations

-From time-to-time the deprecation of an API may be reversed.
-Such action may happen in either a semver-minor or semver-major release.
+Occasionally, the deprecation of an API may be reversed.
 In such situations, this document will be updated with information relevant to the decision.
-*However, the deprecation identifier will not be modified*.
+However, the deprecation identifier will not be modified.

 ## List of Deprecated APIs